philips/bricktoad.com/content/posts/owlbear.md

 ![](/owlbear7.png)

-The final design which is only a "caution" in Stud.io for stability so I think it should work OK!
+The final design is way lighter and simpler is only a "caution" in Stud.io for stability so I think it should work OK!

 ![](/owlbear.png)